 Unlike most other pieces of jewellery, an engagement ring is something you will rarely take off.
-Once that sparkler is on your finger, you’ll be wearing it every day for years to come, so it’s vital that it fits in with your lifestyle and personality.
-While each person’s taste is individual, generally jewellers find that there are certain personality types that tend to be drawn to particular ring styles and diamond shapes.
+Once that sparkler is on your finger, you’ll be wearing it every day for years to come.
+As a result, it’s vital that it fits in with your lifestyle and personality.
+Each person’s taste is individual.
+However, jewellers find that there are certain personality types that tend to be drawn to particular ring styles and diamond shapes.

 Traditional brides who like to keep it simple with a classic, timeless look will find it hard to beat a stunning solitaire ring.
 The solitaire style comprises a single stone, often in a prong setting, and sometimes with smaller diamonds lining the band.

-The most sought-after diamond shape for a solitaire – the round brilliant cut – is by far the most popular style of engagement ring worldwide, and one that has stood the test of time.
-The brilliant cut is designed for maximum sparkle, with each facet scientifically calculated to optimise the amount of light reflected.
+The most sought-after diamond shape for a solitaire is the round brilliant cut.
+It is by far the most popular style of engagement ring worldwide, and one that has stood the test of time.
+The brilliant cut is designed for maximum sparkle.
+AS a result, each facet scientifically calculated to optimise the amount of light reflected.

 For traditional with a vintage twist, try the elegant marquise and oval shapes.
-If you want some extra bling, opt for accent diamonds along the band in a pavé setting – the ideal complement to the traditional solitaire design.
-The sophisticated Asscher cut is also popular among brides who want a vintage-style engagement ring that will never go out of fashion.
+If you want some extra bling, opt for accent diamonds along the band in a pavé setting.
+This is the ideal complement to the traditional solitaire design.
+The sophisticated asscher cut diamond is also popular among brides who want a vintage-style engagement ring that will never go out of fashion.

 Minimalists who prefer pared-back elegance with a modern slant often prefer the clean lines of the emerald or princess cut diamonds.
 The eye-catching rectangular emerald cut is one of the rarer diamond shapes and has a larger surface area than a round cut.